MicrosoftDocs/WSL/WSL/wsl-config.md

 See [.wslconfig](#wslconfig) for info on where to store the .wslconfig file.

 > [!NOTE]
-> Global configuration options with `.wslconfig` is only available for distributions running as WSL 2 in Windows Build 19041 and later.
-Keep in mind you may need to run `wsl --shutdown` to shut down the WSL 2 VM and then restart your WSL instance for these changes to take affect.
+> Global configuration options with `.wslconfig` are only available for distributions running as WSL 2 in Windows Build 19041 and later.
+Keep in mind you may need to run `wsl --shutdown` to shut down the WSL 2 VM and then restart your WSL instance for these changes to take effect.

 This file can contain the following options that affect the VM that powers any WSL 2 distribution: